Do you have a store?

 The world of cocoa is very large and still little known in its complexity.
 The quality of cocoa depends not only on its genetic variety, grafts, local climate, etc., but also on suitable agricultural processes, including a good fermentation and drying process that takes place exclusively on the plantation or in the collection center.

-In any case, there are three general varieties:
+In any case, there are three classifications on which there are thousands of different genetics:

 CRIOLLO (2%), TRINITARIO (8%) and FORASTERO (90%).
 The criollo, with a very fruity flavor, is characterized by white beans.
 As it is a variety not very resistant to the attack of soil diseases, parasites and molds, it is difficult to find.
-The price of the criollo is very high compared to the forastero.
+The price of the criollo is very high compared to the forastero and it is increasingly difficult to maintain its purity.

-Let's dispel a myth: having a "criollo" cocoa in your hands is very rare, and only a few fine chocolates are made from this variety.
+Let's dispel a myth: having a "criollo" cocoa in your hands is very rare, and only some fine chocolates are made from this variety, but it is still very difficult for it to be pure.
 You will realize that it is a criollo simply by one fact: the price.
 If you pay very little for cocoa, cocoa nibs and chocolate, then there may be a "non" truth behind the label.

 Trinitario (or cacao fino de aroma), is a hybrid between criollo and forastero.
 Every origin, every "Finca", and local climate can favor a great aromatic yield of this cocoa.
 The grains are larger than the forastero, and contain more monounsaturated fatty acids, minerals and antioxidants.
 This cocoa is the favorite of bean to bar chocolatiers, who love to bring out a thousand aromatic aspects of this fruit.

 The forastero is the variety grown mainly in Africa, but also in South America.
-This cocoa has a low aromatic yield and tastes mainly of cocoa.
-It is produced in large quantities and its prices are much lower than the criollo and trinitario.
-However, the quality of cocoa must always be verified from a visual, olfactory and taste point of view.
+This cocoa has a poor aromatic yield, but which, if treated in an excellent way, can give great satisfaction.
+Its prices are much lower when it comes to commodities, compared to criollos and trinitarios.
+However, the quality of cocoa must always be verified from a visual, olfactory and taste point of view, but above all it is more important to understand the origin.
+And no, it is no longer enough to mention the country from which it comes to classify it as quality.

 What is Ceremonial cacao?
 How do you make it?

-Our Ceremonial cocoa is what we consider a real elixir as it is stone ground cocoa beans.
+Our Ceremonial cacao is what we consider a real elixir as it is stone ground cocoa beans (cocoa mass).
 It therefore contains all the components of cocoa, and it is possible to dissolve it in hot water or vegetable drink.
-This compound is not to be confused with "cocoa powder", which is instead an industrial semi-finished product, without cocoa butter.
+This compound is not to be confused with "cocoa powder", which is instead a semi-finished product, devoid of cocoa butter.

-It recalls the traditions of the Mesoamerican peoples where cocoa was stone-pressed and drunk during rites and ceremonies together with other local spices without adding sugar.
-This very energetic drink is exploited by the holistic sectors to facilitate meditation and conviviality.
+It recalls the traditions of the Mesoamerican peoples where cocoa was stone-pressed using the "metate !, and drunk during rites and ceremonies together with other local spices without adding sugar.
+This highly energetic drink is used by holistic sectors to facilitate meditation and conviviality in a modern key.

 What is meant by Bean to Bar chocolate?